 HIGHER EDUCATION

 Kawerak’s Higher Education Scholarship Program is provided to eligible tribal members of the Bering Strait/Norton Sound region who are accepted for enrollment into an accredited college or university full-time or part-time.
 Scholarships are provided to the school and applied toward tuition, fees, housing, meal plans, and other academic costs.
-Scholarships are awarded for $1500/semester or $1000/quarter.
-Part time scholarships are also available.
-See more information on eligibility, deadlines and more below.
+Scholarships are awarded at $1500 per semester for full-time students or $750 per semester for part-time students.
+See below for more information on eligibility and deadlines.
 Apply at www.my-cache.org.

-Scholarships are provided to eligible tribal members of the Bering Strait/Norton Sound region who are accepted for enrollment into an accredited college or university full-time or part-time.
-Scholarships are provided to the school and applied toward tuition, fees, housing, meal plans, and other academic costs.
+Scholarships are provided per semester to eligible tribal members of the Bering Strait/Norton Sound region who are accepted for enrollment into an accredited college or university full-time or part-time.
+Students are required to submit an application through the MyCache portal for each semester, deadline schedule is listed below.
+Scholarships are sent directly to the school and applied toward tuition, fees, housing, meal plans, and other academic costs.

 Scholarship Application Deadlines